 - 7 My Personal Hotel Tip for a Stay in Berlin

-- 8 The best areas to stay in Berlin from a local’s point of view
+- 8 The best neighbourhood to stay in Berlin from a local’s point of view

 The Main Tourist Areas in Berlin – East Berlin and West Berlin and What’s Between